percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

 # Creating access roles in PMM

+Roles are a vital part of Access control.
+Roles provide users with access to specific, role-based metrics.

 To create access roles in PMM, do the following:

 1. From the *Main* menu, navigate to <i class="uil uil-cog"></i> *Configuration → Access Roles*. *Access Roles* tab